The CFT of Sen's Formulation of Chiral Gauge Fields: A Trinity of Energy-Momentum Tensors

-To continue we need to determine $\Upsilon$.
-To do this, we first look at the case $\Upsilon=0$.
-Similarly to the case above, all this is leads to the same energy-momentum tensor that we would get from
+Finally we need to determine $\Upsilon$.
+To do this, we first look at the case $\Upsilon=0$ and drop the last term in (\ref{QQ}).
+Similarly to the case above, this is leads to the same energy-momentum tensor that we would get from

 by varying $\bar g_{\mu\nu}$ and only then imposing $Q= \bar \star Q$.
 This gives